9:00-9:15am: Opening Remarks

 Petra Gaskins (New Brunswick Councilwoman/Chief of Staff to Senator Cryan)

-Caitlin Krenn (Licensed Clinical Social Worker, The Door)
+Dr. Caitlin Krenn, DSW, LCSW (Licensed Clinical Social Worker, The Door)

-Nedia Morsy (Executive Director, Make the Road NJ)
+Nedia Morsy (Director, Make the Road New Jersey)

-Session will discuss how criminalization does not resolve the issues surrounding encampments and will instead highlight best practices for addressing encampments including tools designed to help prioritize encampments with the highest needs.
+Despite recent pushes for increased criminalization of unsheltered homelessness, this strategy does not ultimately resolve its root causes.
+We have better, more effective solutions for homelessness.
+This session will detail best practices for addressing encampments and share tools designed to help prioritize encampments with the highest needs.

 Rebecca Hickom (Director Of CAS, Housing Forward Texas)